arsyhiy/dotfiles/README.md

 ## installation:
-### requirements:
-paste "sudo chmod +s requirements.sh" to make it executable and "./requirements.sh"  to run it
+paste "sudo chmod +s main.sh" to make it executable and "./main.sh"  to run it

+## vscode
+to get vscode settings you need to log in and sync github